fbpx

 Mediastinoscopy – A mediastinoscopy examines the mediastinum.
 This is the space in the middle of the chest between the lungs.
 This procedure can be used to determine the severity of a patient’s pleural mesothelioma.
 Evidence of tumors in the mediastinum indicates a late-stage diagnosis.

-Non-surgical biopsies take fluid samples from the lungs, abdomen or heart.
-Doctors use a needle to extract the fluid and examine it for the presence of mesothelioma cells.
-If cancer exists, the fluid may determine the type of cancer.
+Fluid biopsies are another form of biopsy that may be able to indicate signs of mesothelioma, although not as accurate as tissue biopsies.
+Fluid samples can be obtained from accumulated fluid in the lungs, abdomen or around the heart.
+Doctors use a needle to extract the fluid and examine it under a microscope for the presence of mesothelioma cells.
+If cancer exists, the fluid may determine the presence of mesothelioma or another type of cancer.

-This method is less invasive than surgical biopsies, but it is not as conclusive as a surgical biopsy either.
-A fluid biopsy does not allow doctors a firsthand look at the tumor.
-It’s also difficult to get a lot of cells to examine from fluid.
+This method is less invasive than using surgery to obtain biopsies, but it is not as conclusive as a tissue biopsy either.
+A fluid biopsy also does not give doctors a look at the tumor.
+It’s also difficult to obtain tumor cells in the fluid to indicate mesothelioma.

 After a patient undergoes a biopsy, the next step in a mesothelioma diagnosis is finding out if cancer is present.
-This process is part of pathology, and it has two options depending on the type of sample extracted.
-Histology and cytology reports help doctors study the tissue (histopathology) or fluid (cytology) obtained.
+This process is a pathology evaluation, and there are two options depending on the type of sample extracted.
+Histology and cytology reports help doctors evaluate the tissue (histology) or fluid (cytology) biopsies obtained.

 Misdiagnosis

-Due to mesothelioma’s rarity, many doctors have not encountered the cancer and can’t accurately diagnose mesothelioma.
+Due to mesothelioma being a rare form of cancer, it can be difficult to diagnose.
+Many doctors have never encountered this type of cancer and may not be able to provide an accurate diagnosis.
 This results in a high percentage of mesothelioma misdiagnosis compared to other cancers.

-Mesothelioma is commonly misdiagnosed because the symptoms are typical to illnesses such as the common cold, flu and pneumonia.
-To prevent misdiagnosis, patients should seek a second opinion from a mesothelioma specialist.
+Mesothelioma is commonly misdiagnosed because the symptoms can be similar to other illnesses like the common cold, flu and pneumonia.
+To prevent misdiagnosis, patients should seek a mesothelioma specialist.

-Mesothelioma misdiagnosis also occurs in two other ways.
-Pathologists with limited or no experience in distinguishing cancer types may mistake mesothelioma for a lung or abdominal cancer.
+Misdiagnosis may also occur if the pathologists have limited experience identifying mesothelioma cancer cells.
+Pathologists with limited or no experience may mistake mesothelioma for a more common form of lung or abdominal cancer.

-Mesothelioma is often staged incorrectly, resulting in limited treatment options for patients.
-You or a family member should consider getting a second opinion to double-check the stage of your mesothelioma diagnosis.
+Mesothelioma may also be staged incorrectly, resulting in limited treatment options available at the time of diagnosis.
+Patients should consider getting a second opinion to double-check their diagnosis and treatment.

 alexis kidd